mailbox171/fctfoke-v04/readme.md

 Policy Name     fctfoke Policy

 Primary Domain     fctkoke.com

-Additional Domains     <Leave blank>
+Additional Domains     blank

 Origin Name     fctfoke Load Balancer

-URI             <EXTERNALIP>
+URI             EXTERNALIP

 Look in the policy web page, at the top, for a message like

-    Visit your DNS provider and add your CNAME fctfoke-com.o.waas.oci.oraclecloud.net to your domain's DNS configuration.
-Learn More
+    *Visit your DNS provider and add your CNAME fctfoke-com.o.waas.oci.oraclecloud.net to your domain's DNS configuration.
+Learn More*

 Make note of the CNAME

 Identify a (there may be several) network IP address for the CNAME.

-nslookup <CNAME>
+nslookup CNAME

 Example

     nslookup  fctfoke-com.o.waas.oci.oraclecloud.net

     Server:  fritz.box

     Address:  192.168.178.1

 Non-authoritative answer:

 Name:    eu-switzerland.inregion.waas.oci.oraclecloud.net

 Addresses:  192.29.61.119

             192.29.56.104

             192.29.61.248

 Aliases:  fctfoke-com.o.waas.oci.oraclecloud.net
           tm.inregion.waas.oci.oraclecloud.net

 A real production environment would require the correct setup for DNS.
 Here will just resove the name locally, just to test the WAF settings.